OpenVPN/openvpn3-linux/docs/openvpn3-autoload.md

 #### crypto: private-key-passphrase
 A string containing the password to decrypt the private key, if it is encrypted.

-#### crypto: force-aes-cbc
-Boolean flag enforcing the client to use an AES-CBC cipher.

 ### crypt: tls-params
 This sub-section defines the TLS protocol specific parameters